 So we find an apartment a little out of the town center, but we can walk in.

 We check in and discover we are right by two towers to Muslim Mosques.
 Visions of Ramadan and Morocco flood back to us.

 It is getting late and we decide to make some dinner – it is a roomy apartment with a kitchen and a balcony and it is only Twenty-Five Euro a night, so we booked for two nights.
 We have internet, and a balcony – and rain !!

 We wake – and there has been very little mosque noise – which makes us pretty happy.

-It is raining hard, so we head to the city shopping centre.
+It is raining hard, so we head to the city shopping center.
 Here we have MacDonald’s.
-A travelling child’s delight.
+A traveling child’s delight.